A GUIDE TO GROWING DRACAENAGrow this versatile, low-maintenance, easy-to-grow, plant in your home, office, or landscape

 Categorization within this genus can be somewhat confusing, with some species overlapping.
 Dracaena is commonly mistaken for Cordyline, while the popular snake plant Sansevieria was recently reclassified as Dracaena.

-See more popular houseplants
+See more popular indoor plants

 - DRACAENA GROWING TIPS